godotengine/godot-docs/tutorials/plugins/editor/import_plugins.rst

 called when the plugin is deactivated to clean up the memory and let the editor know the import plugin isn't available anymore.

-Note that the import plugin is a reference type  so it doesn't need to be explicitly released from the memory with the ``free()`` function.
+Note that the import plugin is a reference type, so it doesn't need to be explicitly released from memory with the ``free()`` function.
 It will be released automatically by the engine when it goes out of scope.

 The EditorImportPlugin class